chal349/Appointment-Scheduler/README.txt

 The default login information is "test" for both username and password.
 ----------------------

-This application can be used to manage appointments for different customers using a relational database.
+This application can be used to manage appointments for different customers in any timezone using a relational database.

 Functionalities:
+Login screen displays information based on users language settings.
+All appointment times are stored "UTC" in mySQL database.
+Appointment times are converted to users local timezone upon login.
-Create, Update, Delete appointments
+Users can Create, Update, Delete appointments.
-Create, Update, Delete customers
+Users can Create, Update, Delete customers.
 View appointments by timeframe (day, week, or month) Alerts the user when there is an appointment soon (within 15 minutes)